 Accounts receivable are recorded net of an allowance for credit losses.
-The credit loss allowance recorded for the year ended December 31, 2021 took into account current and forecasted economic conditions.
+The credit loss allowance recorded for the year ended December 31, 2022 considered current and forecasted economic conditions.

 The change in the allowance for credit losses balance is as follows: